Maryam Kalali Explained

 Early life

-Raised in her parents' palace, Shahabi was interested in the arts from a young age, practicing the piano, horseback riding, and speaking three languages.
-She became the first woman in Iran to obtain a driving license.[1]
+Shahabi took interest in the arts from an early age, practicing the piano, horseback riding, and learning three languages.
+She was also the first woman in Iran to obtain a driving license.[1]
 [2]

 White Revolution

-During the Shah's White Revolution, Shahabi was one of Iran's largest landowners.
-She was among the first female landowners to voluntarily distribute a portion of her land holdings.[3]
+During the Shah's White Revolution, Shahabi owned large land holdings in Iran.
+She was one of the first female landowners to voluntarily distribute a portion of her land holdings.[3]
 [4]

 Private life